 My mother is not any of those things, by the way.
 I know it.
 But because I know her.

 I don’t know all men.
-What I do know is that one of those most fundamental differences between men and women, is that one can easily hurt or kill the other with just their bare hands.
+What I do know is that one of the most fundamental differences between men and women is that one can easily hurt or kill the other with just their bare hands.
 And that seems to happen a whole hell of a fucking lot.

 It used to be acceptable.
-It used to be that you hit your wife for corporal punishment like you would a child, and every one ran a household that way.
+It used to be that you hit your wife for corporal punishment like you would a child, and everyone ran a household that way.
 It was the assumption that men were in charge and women were to be agreeable and if they weren’t, they were punished.
-Women couldn’t even get a bank loan without a man co-signing with her.
+Women couldn’t even get a bank loan without a man co-signing with them.